cultureandempire/cultureandempire.github.io/cande.md

 ## Bad Things Come in Threes

 There are, overall, three columns fighting the War on Privacy against the digital citizenry.
-They work together often, overlap quite significantly, share techniques and knowledge, and presumably, answer to the same range of pay masters in many cases.
+They work together often, overlap quite significantly, share techniques and knowledge, and presumably they answer to the same range of pay masters in many cases.

 The first column works for business, particularly the web industry, which tracks us obsessively.
 The range of techniques used to spy on us would be breathtaking if we were not all so cynical.
 Every page is filled with little tracking devices.
 Every click sends back traces to databases, and profiles are fattened up, cross-indexed with data from the real world and other sources, used for targeted advertising, price manipulation, and market research.
 Data is bought and sold like pigs in a market, breaking every possible regulation on personal data protection.
 There is no real escape, and we accept that the "free" Internet has this as one of its costs.

-The second column works for organized criminals, spammers, or themselves.
+The second column work for themselves.
 They bug our PCs with viruses, trojan horses, worms, and spyware.
 They watch what we type, steal our credit card information and bank details, passwords, and emails.
 They control the best part of a billion PCs worldwide, largely thanks to Microsoft's inability to make Windows secure.

 And the third column works for the state.
 We're not talking about one country, rather, of coalitions of varying degrees of integration.
 Centrally, [the Anglophone axis](https://en.wikipedia.org/wiki/UKUSA_Agreement): Canada, US, UK, and Australia.
 Even New Zealand goes along for the show.
 Secondarily, NATO around that: Germany, Sweden, Italy, Turkey, France.
 Third, the silent partners: Israel, Egypt, Saudi Arabia, Pakistan, Japan, South Korea.
 And then the Independents: China, Russia, India, and Brazil, building their own networks and sharing very little, if anything, with the west.